 - 2) Select a window, and then double-click a camera name in the camera list you would like to display.
-Setting an 'X' means the window will not display any camera. - 3) You can also click to start live view of all channels in order and click to stop live view of all channels.
-Click or to go to the previous or next page. - 4) Click the Apply button.
+Setting an 'X' means the window will not display any camera. - 3) You can also click 🗳 to start live view of all channels in order and click 🖾 to stop live view of all channels.
+Click 🗳 or 🎴 to go to the previous or next page. - 4) Click Apply.